samthorold/scribbles/docs/35-capital-management.md

 subsidiaries.
 - More cost effective than other forms of capital but has financial strength implications at the group level.

+---

+- The bank could act as a broker for reinsurance products.
+- The bank could advise on issuing subordinated debt or equity finance ...
+- ... or in securitising future profits.
+- The bank may advise on cost-saving measures that the insurer could undertake, e.g. to cut expenses ...
+- ... or provide guidance on profitable markets where the insurer might undertake business.

 ### Derivatives